Sky Bosnia

-Sky Bosnia was an airline that operated in Bosnia and Herzegovina in 2011 and 2012.
-Sky Bosnia ceased operations in 2012.
+Sky Bosnia was an airline that operated from Bosnia and Herzegovina in 2011 until it ceased operations in 2012.

 History

-Sky Bosnia operated from Bosnia and Herzegovina between 2011 and 2012.
-Following a 3-month suspension from the Bosnia and Herzegovina Directorate of Civil Aviation in August 2012, all flights were stopped on 5 December 2012.
+Sky Bosnia was established on September 1, 2011 and operated from Bosnia and Herzegovina until 2012 with a single A320-200.
+Following a 3-month suspension from the Bosnia and Herzegovina Directorate of Civil Aviation in August 2012, all flights were stopped on 5 December of that same year.

 Fleet

 The airline operated a total of two aircraft.